noamelf/noamelf.github.io/_posts/2019-07-07-meeting-protocols.md

 # Meeting protocols

 Engineering teams have a few types of meetings that repeat themselves.
-Weekly meetings, 1:1s, design and code review meetings, etc. I found that for each type of these meetings having a concrete protocol, firm recurring schedule (where applicable), meeting record, and sharing the meeting doc in advance between the members have great benefit for the quality and the participation in the meeting.
+Weekly meetings, 1:1s, design and code review meetings, etc. I found that for each type of these meetings having a concrete protocol, firm recurring schedule (where applicable), meeting record, and sharing the meeting doc in advance between the members have great benefits, mostly:

-Their concrete benefits are:

 * Individual expression - team members know they'll get an appropriate stage for their ideas/complaints/feelings so they can express them to me and the other team members (hopefully) in a proactive way.
 * Higher participation - the protocol and schedule are known in advance, so members have time to prepare and articulate what they want to say.